firebase/firebase-ios-sdk/README.md

 * Add `CODE_SIGNING_REQUIRED` setting with a value of `NO`

 ### Swift Package Manager
-* `open Package.swift`
+* `open Package.swift` or double click `Package.swift` in Finder.
+* Xcode will open the project
-* Xcode will open, then choose a scheme for a library to build or test suite to run.
+  * Choose a scheme for a library to build or test suite to run
+  * Choose a target platform by selecting the run destination along with the scheme

 ### Adding a New Firebase Pod